 - Only use specified batteries with this camera.
-Use of other batteries can cause a fire or explosion. - Replace the batteries at the same time.
+Use of other batteries can cause a fire or explosion. - Replace all the batteries at the same time.
 Do not mix battery brands, type or an old battery with a new one.
 It may cause explosion or a fire. - The batteries should be inserted correctly with regard to polarity (+ and -) marked on the batteries and the camera.
-Not inserting batteries correctly may cause explosion or a fire. - AA lithium batteries, AA alkaline batteries and disposable CR-V3 are not rechargeable.
-Do not disassemble the batteries.
-Recharging and disassembling can cause explosion or leakage.
+Not inserting batteries correctly may cause explosion or a fire. - Do not disassemble the batteries.
+Of the batteries that can be used in this camera, only the Ni-MH batteries can be recharged.
+Disassembling the batteries or attempting to charge non-rechargeable batteries could result in explosion or leakage.